-We draw attention to note 1 to the financial statements, which discloses that the Company has entered into an agreement with its principal shareholder on additional funding through a capital increase of mDKK 12.
-The capital increase has been approved by the principal shareholder and awaits approval at the company's general meeting as well as approval by the Chinese authorities.
-The capital increase is planned to be carried out in June 2023 and not later than August 2023.
+We draw attention to note 1 to the financial statements, which discloses that the Company has entered into an agreement with its principal shareholder on additional funding through a capital increase of mDKK 15.
+The capital increase has been approved by the Board of Directors and awaits approval by the Chinese authorities.
+The capital increase is planned to be carried out in June 2024.